094459/aqd-cli-workshop/workshop/03-getting-started.md

 kiro-cli agent list

 * kiro_default    (Built-in)
+* kiro_planner    (Built-in)
 ```

+> If you are wondering what the **kiro_planner** is, this is used by Kiro when you go into plan mode using /plan - don't worry about this yet!

 A custom agent is a json configuration file which we create and then configure for what need (we will see what this looks like in a moment).
 Once we have created it, we can then use it when we start Kiro CLI.